BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/bot-commands.md

 `/circular latest [category]`: Get the latest circular of one of the three Circular categories.

-`/circular list [category]`: Get the whole circular list (all the circulars) of one of the three Circular categories.
+`/circular list [category]`: Get the whole circular list (all the circulars) of one/all the Circular categories.

-`/circular search [circular name]`: Look for a specific circular whose title keywords you remember.
-Example: Searching `mobile` gets you the `Mobile Phone Usage Policy` circular and it's details.
+`/circular search [query]`: Get the circular details by searching with its circular ID or title keywords

-`/circular remindme`: Notify you in DMs when a new circular is released.
+`/circular notifyme`: Notify you in DMs when a new circular is released.

 ## Server Administrator Commands